-- Many landlords in the Region will not accept the Letter of Guarantee, citing cumbersome redemption procedures. - Individuals and landlords are often unclear as to the terms and conditions of the letter. - Last Month' s Rent Letter can not be issued for the actual amount of the rent, only up to the ceiling amount of a client' s shelter allowance entitlement.
-Individuals would still need to find a means to pay the difference between the shelter allowance and the actual rent.
+- Many landlords in the Region will not accept the Letter of Guarantee, citing cumbersome redemption procedures. - Individuals and landlords are often unclear as to the terms and conditions of the letter.

 That the Region re-allocate up to 15% of emergency hostel funding for innovative approaches to service delivery.